BudacaB/spring-cloud/Notes.md

 - how do I troubleshoot problems?
 - isn't a monolith just simpler?

+#### The role of configuration in Microservices

+- removing 'settings' from compiled code
+- change runtime behaviors
+- enforce consistency across elastic services
+- cache values to reduce load on databases

+#### Problems with the status quo

+- local configuration files fall out of sync
+- no history of changes with env variables
+- configuration changes require restart
+- challenges with sensitive info
+- inconsistent usage across teams

 ### Microservices scaffolding with Spring Cloud

 - released March 2015